-Our extensive experimentats across various MSA datasets and models demonstrate the broad applicability and consistent performance improvements of $\mathcal{P}\text{owMix}$.
+Our extensive experimentats across various MSA datasets and models demonstrate the broad applicability and consistent performance improvements of \mathcal{P} owMix.
 Detailed ablation studies uncover the synergistic nature of its components, emphasizing that the full set of components is essential for its effective operation.
 Removing any algorithmic component results in performance degradation.
 Moreover, the ablation highlights the robustness of the algorithm to several hyperparameter choices, a valuable quality of the algorithm.
-Extented analysis shows that $\mathcal{P}\text{owMix}$ operates differently yet effectively in both early and late fusion architectures.
-Moreover, we find that the integration of $\mathcal{P}\text{owMix}$ into MSA models preserves robustness without sacrificing performance or enhancing text dominance and offers consistent gains across different scales of data.
+Extented analysis shows that \mathcal{P} owMix operates differently yet effectively in both early and late fusion architectures.
+Moreover, we find that the integration of \mathcal{P} owMix into MSA models preserves robustness without sacrificing performance or enhancing text dominance and offers consistent gains across different scales of data.

 Future research on PowMix is promising.
 One important direction is the application of PowMix in other multimodal tasks beyond MSA, to further validate its versatility and efficacy in diverse environments.
 Investigating the integration of \mathcal{P} owMix with more and diverse neural network architectures could further establish it as a generic multimodal regularizer.
-Another potential direction is to examine how PowMix performs under contrastive unsupervised learning scenarios.
-This could contribute to the development of more generalized multimodal learning frameworks, capable of handling a wider spectrum of real-world tasks.
+Another potential direction is to examine how PowMix performs under unsupervised or semi-supervised learning scenarios.
+This could contribute to the development of more generalized multimodal learning frameworks, capable of handling a wider spectrum of realworld tasks.
 Further in-depth analysis of each component of PowMix could provide a clearer understanding of both the individual as well as the collective contributions to the learning process.
 Such insights could lead to the development of more refined, targeted and even explicit regularization methods.
-Moreover, making the Cross-modal label mixing component of the algorithm learnable by considering the text dominance constraint is a fruitful research direction which would manage each multimodal example in a different fashion without undermining the multimodal learning process or increasing text dominance.
-Finally, the exploration of learnable mixing strategies in general, could further advance the state of the current multimodal regularization arsenal.
+Finally, the exploration of learnable mixing strategies could further advance the state of the current multimodal regularization arsenal.